Learn and practice likely TOEFL and IELTS vocabulary to prepare for either exam-- or for academic study afterward.

 • Writing Test Vocabulary (explains and tests essential instruction words)

-• Online Crossword: Essential Academic Vocabulary (This crossword includes some writing test vocabulary—so you might want to study that page first.)
+• Online Crossword: Essential Academic Vocabulary.
+(This crossword includes some writing test vocabulary.
+You might want to study that page first.)

 • Practice Common Prefixes (This page and the next use many common academic words.)

 • Science Crossword Puzzles (printable plus one online interactive puzzle)